11 Google Data Studio Alternatives For Reporting Dashboards

 Best suited for: creating shareable KPI dashboards for marketing, sales, or SaaS

-Starting price: free.
+Starting price: from $125/month

 Key features